dankamongmen/dankdryer/README.md

 * Ought we change our circuits to add protection or eliminate noise?
 * Ought we replace the perfboard and its various breakouts with a custom PCB?
 * Can we use a smaller (cheaper) motor / AC adapter?
+* How useful would it be to read Bambu RFID tags?
+How feasible?

 <p align="center">
  <img alt="Side view" src="images/gaussed.png"/>